tomordonez/azureblog/posts/data-pipeline-azure-data-factory.md

 * Import schema, leave default `From connection/store`
 * `Save all` to commit to the repository

-## 8. Create the Copy Activity from Input Blob to SQL Server
+## 8. Create a Copy Activity from PowerQuery output to SQL Server

 * Go to the Author/Edit interface
 * Go to the Pipeline